xhubio/nanook-website/docs/tutorials/transform2dataGenerator.md

     it into a table object as it is used by the processor.

   - Creates the processor.
-    The processor needs a registry where all the available generators are registered.
-In the current example the registry is empty.
+    The processor needs a registry in which all the available generators are registered.
+In the current example, the registry is empty.
 But a registry is required.
-    The writer is responsible to write the created test data into the desired format.
-The default writer just writes the test case data as a JSON file.
+    The writer is responsible to write the created test data in the desired format.
+The default writer simply writes the test case data as a JSON file.
 You can add as many writers as you like.

   - Loads the spread sheet and creates the table object.
 You an call the load function multiple times depending on how many spreadsheets you would like to load.